-Section 5.5.
-Suspension & Termination of Membership.
+Section 6.5.
+Suspension and Termination of Membership.

 The membership of any member may be suspended and/or terminated at any time with cause by the Board of Directors.
 A member shall have the right to fair notice and a hearing prior to suspension and/or termination.
 USA Judo may retain jurisdiction over any member who has pending financial obligations, or pending grievances against him/her, regardless of the status of membership.
+The U.S. Center for SafeSport may also designate various membership and/or participation statuses as set forth in the SafeSport Code.

-Section 5.6.
+Section 6.6.
 Transfer of Membership.